judahpaul16/gpt-home/README.md

    sudo apt install net-tools
    ```

 2. To enable the wireless interface (`wlan0` in most cases) at boot, add the following command to `/etc/rc.local` before the `exit 0` line:
+    *Create the file if it doesn't exist*
     ```bash
     sudo vim /etc/rc.local
     ```
     Add the following line:
     ```bash
     sudo ifconfig wlan0 up
+    ```
+    Ensure the file has executable permissions and is enabled as a service:
+    ```
+    sudo chmod +x /etc/rc.local
+    sudo systemctl enable rc-local.service
     ```

 3. Open the configuration file in a text editor: